By: Jenni Walker

 Do you know your God?

 A woman with a courageous heart KNOWS WHO HER GOD is!
-As we looked at in our previous article, one of the primary ways we learn who God is through His Word.
+As we looked at in our previous article, one of the primary ways we learn about God is through His Word.

 From there, as we are anchored in knowing our Lord through His Word and an intimate love relationship, we also become more like Christ and experience truly how our Lord “[makes] me bold with strength in my soul.”
 Ladies, we are empowered and equipped by our God to make an eternal difference.